Home » Recipes » Side Dish Recipes » Copycat KFC Coleslaw

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Coleslaw Mix: For convenience, I use refrigerated coleslaw mix from the grocery store’s produce department.
-Look for one that contains all green cabbage since that’s what KFC uses.
+• Coleslaw Mix — For convenience, I use refrigerated coleslaw mix from the grocery store’s produce department.
+If you can find one that contains all green cabbage, get it.
+That’s what KFC used.

 1. Pulse the coleslaw mix two or three times in a food processor (or chop by hand with a large, sharp knife) to create a fine texture.
 Transfer the chopped cabbage to a medium bowl.